trang-nguyenn/Algorithms/DP/TableSearch/568-maximum-vacation-days.md

 # [568-maximum-vacation-days](https://leetcode.com/problems/maximum-vacation-days/)

 It is DP, but technically, we can think about it as BFS with `optimum` and `deterministic` path from the `depth` to the `depth+1`.

 I personally think that this DP is still pretty simple, as the "connection" only happens at the `previous stage` to its `contiguous next stages`.

+I like the variable `-float('inf')` as it can filter out all the non-special cases.

 ```python
 class Solution(object):